Back to Home Page or

 some label it "missing-ESP" it might be thought of as reverse-ESP too.
 It

-extrasensory perception.
-The computer is programmed so that a random
+phenomena.
+The computer is programmed so that a random series determines

-series determines the targets, and the subjects attempt to outguess the
+the targets, and the subjects attempt to outguess the computer.

-phenomenon and all psychical experiments is preconceived or previously
+in all psychical experiments is preconceived or previously learned

 suspect for it might have been based upon knowledge of her son's previous

 performance.
 A person might strongly feel that he would receive an email